Terrorism in China: Entities designated as terrorists threats

 China's Ministry of Public Security issued a list of what it considers terrorist threats on 15 December 2003.
 These include the Eastern Turkestan Islamic Movement (ETIM), the East Turkestan Liberation Organization (ETLO), the World Uyghur Congress, and the East Turkistan Information Center.
 The Ministry further named eleven individuals as terrorists.

-The Eastern Turkistan Islamic Movement, whose aim is to the establishment of a fundamentalist Muslim state to be called "East Turkistan" and the conversion of all Chinese people to Islam, operates throughout Central Asia and claimed responsibility for over 200 acts of terrorism from 1990 to 2001, resulting in at least 162 deaths and 440 injuries.
+The Eastern Turkistan Islamic Movement, whose aim is to establish a fundamentalist Muslim state to be called "East Turkistan" and the conversion of all Chinese people to Islam, operates throughout Central Asia and claimed responsibility for over 200 acts of terrorism from 1990 to 2001, resulting in at least 162 deaths and 440 injuries.
 Chinese authorities allege the group has a close relationship with al-Qaeda, and that it receives funding and training in Afghanistan.
 Rémi Castets has said that while "it is possible that these movements, and particularly the ETIM, might have had contacts with the bin Laden network and more probably with the Islamic Movement of Uzbekistan," direct ties are likely minimal because of "bin Laden's silence on East Turkistan."
-The group was considerably weakened following the American-led invasion of Afghanistan which saw the death of its leader Hasan Mahsum, as well as Emir Abu Mohammed, who was killed in October 2003 in raid on an al-Qaeda training camp in Waziristan by Pakistani forces.
+The group was considerably weakened following the American-led invasion of Afghanistan, which saw the death of its leader Hasan Mahsum, as well as Emir Abu Mohammed, who was killed in October 2003 in a raid on an al-Qaeda training camp in Waziristan by Pakistani forces.

 According to Stratfor, following the death of Mahsum, the group fractured and a successor movement with ties to Central Asian militants was formed in Afghanistan, under the leadership of Abdul Haq al-Turkistani.
-The reformed ETIM issuing several videos including threats to attack the 2008 Summer Olympics in Beijing, although no such large-scale attacks took place.
+The reformed ETIM issued several videos, including threats to attack the 2008 Summer Olympics in Beijing, although no such large-scale attacks took place.
 Haq was allegedly killed by a US drone strike in Afghanistan in March 2010.

 ETIM's capabilities and existence as depicted by the Chinese government has raised doubt amongst Uyghur dissident groups; according to Uyghur expert Dru Gladney, the majority of information on ETIM derive from Chinese government sources and lack independent verification, while other analysts noted that the ETIM was "obscure but not unknown" before the 9/11 attacks, having been documented for over 20 years by both Chinese and non-Chinese scholars.
-Furthermore, Uyghur dissident groups criticized the inclusion of the World Uyghur Congress and East Turkistan Information Center, claiming that both groups are NGOs based in Germany which mainly serve to report information.
-Chinese state-media published a statement from terrorism scholar Rohan Gunaratna, who claimed that the ETIM had "many sympathizers and supporters" within the WUC.
+Furthermore, Uyghur dissident groups criticized the inclusion of the World Uyghur Congress and the East Turkistan Information Center, claiming that both groups are NGOs based in Germany which mainly serve to report information.
+Chinese state media published a statement from terrorism scholar Rohan Gunaratna, who claimed that the ETIM had "many sympathizers and supporters" within the WUC.

 Out of these groups, the ETIM and ETLO were also designated to be terrorist groups by Kazakhstan, Kyrgyzstan, and the United Nations.
-The United States refused China's request to designate the ETLO as such in 2003, although US State Department says the ETLO has engaged "small politically [sic]motivated bombings and armed attacks".
+The United States refused China's request to designate the ETLO as such in 2003, although the US State Department says the ETLO has engaged in "small politically [sic]motivated bombings and armed attacks".